mitchelldmiller/quick-mail-wp-plugin/README.md

 __Features__

+* Includes a [WP-CLI](https://wp-cli.org/) command to send a file, or the the contents of a Web page.

 * Sends text or html mails to multiple recipients.
 Content type is determined from message.

 * Send private replies with attachments to comments.